radhaKannan/Ticket-Service/README.md

 # Ticket-Service
 This TicketServiceImplementation is written in Java and uses Maven as its build tool.

-The generated jar file is located in the target folder under the name ticket-service-1.0-SNAPSHOT.jar
+The generated jar file is located in the target folder under the name *ticket-service-1.0-SNAPSHOT.jar*

-The groupId of this maven project is com.walmart.app and the main method is in the App.java file at src/main/java/com/walmart/app
+The groupId of this maven project is *com.walmart.app* and the main method is in the *App.java* file at *src/main/java/com/walmart/app*

 JUnit and Mockito are the testing frameworks that are used.
 ### Design
+Finding the perfect solution is a NP-hard problem.
+For an exact solution, backtracking can be used (takes a lot of time though), checking all the possibilities and choosing the best one.
+Greedy solution can be used, but it will not be optimized.

+This program allocates maximum number of continuous seats to an user.
+At any given point, this program tries to find a continuous block of space.
+If a continuous space is not found, it splits and tries to find the maximum block that can accommodate most of the people in the reservation.
+In case of release of tickets, the gaps created in between filled blocks are also considered the next time a user lodges a request.

 Two HashMaps (heldTickets and rowSpaceMap) and one TreeMap (continuousSpaceMap) is used to track the number of seats available in the venue.

 The **heldTickets** map stores the seatHoldId and its corresponding seatHold object.